 All players must wear Ivanhoe Knights shorts and singlet during Saturday games.
-These can be ordered on New Members Open Day from our uniform supplier Fiddes Basketball, which has a store at Unit 15, 24 Brand Avenue, Thomastown, 3074.
+These can be ordered at the New Member Open Day or online, all uniform requirements must be ordered by Friday 5th March to guarantee delivery for the Winter season.

 The cost for new uniforms is $65 for the reversible singlet and $45 for the shorts.
 Uniform packs including training singlets and other merchandise are also available.
 For more information go to our Uniforms page or read our Uniforms FAQ.